arielherself/espresso/README.raw.md

 ----------

-## Another jumbo rate rise from the Fed
+## All eyes on Jerome Powell

-America’s Federal Reserve is widely expected to raise interest rates by three-quarters of a percentage point on Wednesday, its fourth straight increase of that magnitude.
-If it does so, the Fed will have lifted short-term rates from a floor of 0% in March to 3.75%, its sharpest tightening since the early 1980s, as it tries to rein in [inflation](https://www.economist.com/finance-and-economics/2022/10/02/americas-economy-is-too-strong-for-its-own-good), which is above an annual rate of 8%.
+America’s Federal Reserve raised interest rates by three-quarters of a percentage point on Wednesday, its fourth straight increase of that magnitude.
+The Fed has lifted short-term rates from a floor of 0% in March to 3.75%, its sharpest tightening since the early 1980s, as it tries to rein in [inflation](https://www.economist.com/finance-and-economics/2022/10/02/americas-economy-is-too-strong-for-its-own-good), which is above an annual rate of 8%.

 Given that markets have priced in the rate increase, the focus will be on what [Jerome Powell](https://www.economist.com/podcasts/2022/09/22/chairman-powell-made-clear-there-would-be-more-pain-to-come), the Fed’s chairman, says in a subsequent news conference.
 Look for hints about whether he is ready to slow the pace of tightening, perhaps teeing the Fed up for a half-point rate increase at its next meeting in December.
 But he will also no doubt explain that future decisions depend on data, leaving the Fed wriggle room to deliver yet another jumbo rate rise if inflation remains uncomfortably high.